Table of Contents

 Circadian sleep disorders are a type of sleep disorder that is caused by a disruption in the body’s natural sleep rhythm.
-Circadian sleep disorders can make it difficult to fall asleep or stay asleep, and can also cause unusual behaviors during sleep.
+Circadian sleep disorders can make it difficult to fall asleep fast or stay asleep, and can also cause unusual behaviors during sleep.
 Some examples of circadian sleep disorders include jet lag syndrome, shift work sleep disorder, and delayed sleep phase.

 - DSPS is the most common type of circadian sleep disorder.

 - There are more than 100 different sleeping and waking disorders.

 - Circadian sleep disorders can be caused by changing time zones or by working night shifts.

 - Disruptions to the sleep schedule can lead to disorders such as irregular sleep-wake syndrome, jet lag syndrome, shift work sleep disorder, delayed sleep phase, and advanced sleep phase.

 - Disorders can be caused by abnormal behaviors during sleep, such as parasomnias.

 - Circadian sleep disorders are common in children and can include sleepwalking and sleep terrors.